MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 ### Cassandra

-You also, obviously, need to have a Cassandra installation somewhere, containing HDB++ formatted data.
+You also, obviously, need to have access to a Cassandra installation somewhere, containing HDB++ formatted data.

 ## Building

-The frontend is written using React and Redux and managed with webpack.
-To build it, the following steps should suffice:
+The frontend is written using babel, react and redux and managed with webpack.
+To build it, the following steps should work:

 $ npm install
 $ webpack